This is not medical advice. If you’ve recently had an accident, go see a doctor.

 Take regular breaks or change positions often

-Hanging is the ultimate upper body mobility exercise that stretches habitually tight muscles and ligaments and restores function to your shoulder.
+Hanging is the ultimate upper body mobility exercise.
 With hanging alone, you can fix your pain and avoid unnecessary shoulder surgery!

 *Hanging is not recommended if you have unstable or dislocating shoulders, in precarious physical health, or with severe osteoporosis.